 Overcoming the Data Security Challenges in the Cloud

-Recent predictions have suggested that global cloud market will grow to more than $190 billion by the end of 2020.
-With continuous upsurge in the cloud technology, most businesses have joined the running bandwagon of cloud.
-From storage to data analytics, cloud is bringing down IT costs while providing businesses more agility, scalability and faster time-to-market.
+Recent predictions have suggested that the global cloud market will grow to more than $190 billion by the end of 2020.
+With the continuous upsurge in cloud computing services, most businesses have joined the cloud bandwagon.
+From storage to data analytics, the cloud is bringing down IT costs while providing businesses more agility, scalability and faster time-to-market.
 However, this increasing cloud adoption calls for strong mitigation of security breaches and risks hovering over the cloud.

-#Lack of Data Encryption is Putting Data at Risk:
+1. Lack of Data Encryption is Putting Data at Risk

-Cloud computing enables organization/customer to store data in third-party data centers.
+Cloud computing enables organizations/customers to store data in third-party data centers.
 Leaving this sensitive and confidential data unencrypted on the cloud makes it vulnerable to online eavesdropping and Man-in-the-Middle attacks.
-The consequences of these breaches can cost big- from legal fines to loss of customer trust and reputation.
+The consequences of these breaches can cost big - from legal fines to loss of customer trust and reputation.

 How to Address It

-Cloud service providers offer APIs to help IT teams with cloud monitoring, management and orchestration.
-Now, the security and confidentiality of information depends on the security of API.
-Weak APIs and interfaces add another layer in the security risks related to accountability, integrity and availability of data.
+Cloud service providers offer APIs to help IT teams with cloud monitoring, management, and orchestration.
+Now, the security and confidentiality of information depend on the security of API.
+Weak APIs and interfaces add another layer in the security risks related to accountability, integrity, and availability of data.

 How to Deal with It